Is your goal to recreate that one coffee that you can never forget? Are you on a journey to discover your perfect cup?

 You can use either a blade grinder or a burr grinder to grind your coffee.

-Are cheaper and grind the coffee quickly.
+Blade grinders are cheaper and grind the coffee quickly.

 But they also have drawbacks.
 They grind unevenly and make a lot of noise.